- SAP controls the IT media system with a combination of advertising and paid placements.

-- The intent of the media model is to control behavior and to use the release of selective information and in many cases false information to influence behavior.
+- The media model intends to control behaviour and to use the release of selective information and in many cases, false information to influence behavior.
 There are very few independent sources of information on SAP or IT generally, and therefore it is a simple matter to influence media entities.

-- In the case of SAP, it has very large multinationals called consulting companies that serve as reliable message repeaters.
+- In the case of SAP, it has enormous multinationals called consulting companies that serve as reliable message repeaters.

-The combination of SAP’s control over IT media, combined with the multinational consulting companies that are little more than consulting arms of SAP (for the percentage of their practices that focus on SAP) allow SAP is able to create an echo chamber at will.
+The combination of SAP’s control over IT media, combined with the multinational consulting companies that are little more than consulting arms of SAP (for the percentage of their practices that focus on SAP) allows SAP can create an echo chamber at will.

-This media control by SAP is greater than that displayed by any other software vendor and is a primary foundation of their success.
+This media control by SAP is more significant than that displayed by any other software vendor and is a primary foundation of their success.

 We ask a question that anyone working in enterprise software should ask.

 Should decisions be made based on sales information from 100% financially biased parties like consulting firms, IT analysts, and vendors to companies that do not specialize in fact-checking?